 - After the spheres are chilled completely, prepare your favorite chocolate bark as directed.

 - READ THE FOLLOWING STEPS BEFORE PROCEEDING: DO NOT remove the cake spheres from the refrigerator until everything is ready for assembly.
 Prepare to work quickly and uninterruptedly at this point.
 You will want room for the cookie sheets to be placed next to the dip.
 You will return the dipped spheres to the wax papered cookie sheets, so keep the wax paper intact on the cookie sheet.
-Have your toothpicks and pecan halves at the ready.
+Have your toothpicks and pecan halves ready.

-- Using a toothpick, dip each sphere (one at a time) into the coating, allow excess to drip off and place carefully back onto the waxed paper cookie sheet.
+- Using a toothpick, dip each sphere (one at a time) into the coating, allowing excess to drip off and place carefully back onto the waxed paper cookie sheet.
 Again, don’t allow the spheres to touch each other.

 - QUICKLY place a pecan half on top of the freshly dipped sphere and press down a bit to help it adhere to the ball.
 This will also serve to cover the unsightly toothpick hole.

-- If you are so inclined, place the treats on little cupcake papers and package in boxes.
+- If you are so inclined, place the treats on little cupcake papers and package them in boxes.
 Alternatively, you can just eat them right off the cookie sheet and pass out under the kitchen table.
 It is completely up to you.